On the relativistic effect in the Dirac--Fock theory: Introduction

 From a rigorous mathematical point of view, the perturbation theory used in quantum mechanics only works for linear Dirac eigenvalue problems.
 Its mathematical justification is based on the holomorphy of the resolvent of the Dirac operators with respect to $c^{-2}$ \cite{bulla1992holomorphy}.
 We refer to \cite[Chp.
 6]{thaller2013dirac} as a mathematical review of this perturbation argument.

 Using perturbation theory, the eigenvalues of the Dirac operators can be expressed as a Taylor expansion of $c^{-2}$.
-Among these terms, the leading relativistic term (i.e., term of the order $\cO(c^{-2})$) plays an important role in quantum physics.
+Among these terms, the leading relativistic term (i.e., the Brei--Pauli term which is of the order $\cO(c^{-2})$) plays an important role in quantum physics.
 When the nuclei are not very heavy, the leading order correction term is the main contribution of the relativistic effect.
-It is shown in quantum chemistry that for rare gases (i.e., the number of electrons $q=2,10,18,\cdots,86$), the leading order correction term accounts for at least $82\%$ of the total relativistic effects \cite{ottschofski1995relativistic}.
+It is shown in quantum chemistry that for rare gases (i.e., the number of nuclear charges $z=2,10,18,\cdots,86$), the leading order correction term accounts for at least $80\%$ of the total relativistic effects \cite{ottschofski1995relativistic}.

-Furthermore, within the leading order correction term, the {\it spin-orbital term} is of particular importance in {\it spintronics}.
-By manipulating this term through an external magnetic potential, one can control the spin state of electrons.
-This idea has been used to design spin-based quantum logic for quantum computing (see e.g., \cite{xue2022quantum}).